Suez North America: History

 The company was founded as the Hackensack Water Company in 1869 as a water supply and storage company.
-Adrian Leiby's monograph, The Hackensack Water Company, 1869-1969, provides interesting explanation of the company's first century, not only its people and events but also their contemporary context (thus both "the life and times" of the organization).
+Adrian Leiby's monograph, The Hackensack Water Company, 1869-1969, provides an interesting history of the company's first century, both covering key people and events and their contemporary context.
 The company originally served the city of Hackensack and the towns of North Hudson.
 It grew over the decades, extending its service to other towns of northern New Jersey and building several reservoirs, including Oradell Reservoir and, in partnership with the Spring Valley Water Company just across the New York state line, Lake DeForest.
 For a time in the early 20th century, it supplied Hoboken, although Hoboken later switched its water supply to the Jersey City water system.

-In 1983, Hackensack Water reorganized into United Water Resources, Inc., and in 1994 it acquired General Waterworks Corporation for $200 million.
+In 1983 Hackensack Water reorganized into United Water Resources, Inc., and in 1994 it acquired General Waterworks Corporation for $200 million.
 In 2000, Suez Environnement acquired United Water.

 In November 2008, Bertrand Camus became the CEO of Suez North America.
 In 2014, Engineering News-Record ranked Suez North America the third largest provider of water treatment and supply services in the United States.

 In April 2014, United Water was given a $5.5 million state tax break from the New Jersey Economic Development Authority to prevent the company from moving its headquarters out of New Jersey and into New York.
 The company still planned to move out of Harrington Park, considering two New Jersey locations.
 In June 2015, Suez Environnement opened their new North American Corporate Headquarters in Paramus, New Jersey.